DFE-Digital/apply-for-teacher-training/app/views/api_docs/pages/home.md

 - `/reference-data/gcse-subjects`: a list of GCSE subjects based on [Ofqual’s list](https://register.ofqual.gov.uk/Download)
 - `/reference-data/a-and-as-level-subjects`: a list of A and AS level subjects based on [Ofqual’s list](https://register.ofqual.gov.uk/Download)

+Grades for GCSEs and A/AS levels are strictly validated since the ITT 2021 recruitment cycle.
+The following lists contain all possible grades for these qualifications:

+- `/reference-data/gcse-grades`
+- `/reference-data/a-and-as-level-grades`

 ## How do I connect to this API?

 ### Authentication and authorisation